mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Wednesday, 04 June 2025
+## On Thursday, 05 June 2025

-- The average temperature today is 12.97˚C,
+- The average temperature today is 12.66˚C,
-- With highs of 13.3˚C and lows of 12.14˚C,
+- With highs of 13.17˚C and lows of 12.04˚C,
-- It may feel like 12.25˚C with overcast clouds
+- It may feel like 12.02˚C with moderate rain
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1005hPa and humidity is 74%
+- The pressure is 1003hPa and humidity is 78%
 - The sun will rise at 03:52 and set at 20:21

 <!-- weather_marker ends -->